-Foundation Armor AR350 is a professional grade 10% acrylic based sealer.
+Foundation Armor AR350 is a professional grade 10% acrylic-based sealer.
 It is a film-forming sealer, which means it provides a physical layer atop the concrete that protects it.
-It is rated number one by a variety of sources and provides lasting protection to concrete and stone surfaces.
-Five gallons cost about $225 dollars and last from 2 to 7 years depending upon its placement.
-It can also be purchased in 14 different color variations including gray, red, white, and buff.
+It is rated number one by various sources and provides lasting protection to concrete and stone surfaces.
+Depending on its placement, it usually lasts for 2 to 5 years before the need to reseal.
+It can also be purchased in 14 different color variations, including gray, red, white, and buff.

 - UV resistant